top of page

 Join a Legacy of Leadership and Impact

-Launching in February 2026, the Kansas City CEOs Against Cancer Chapter will unite a select network of the region’s most influential business leaders in a shared mission: to change the future of cancer.
+Launched on February 4th, 2026, the Kansas City CEOs Against Cancer Chapter unites a select network of the region’s most influential business leaders in a shared mission: to change the future of cancer.
 This exclusive forum brings together CEOs and top executives who are committed to leveraging their leadership, resources, and influence to drive meaningful progress in cancer prevention, early detection, and survivorship.

 As part of a national movement of corporate leaders, the Kansas City Chapter will provide a unique opportunity to collaborate with peers, amplify community impact, and lead with purpose.
 Together, we will set a powerful example of what happens when business leadership and a relentless commitment to saving lives converge.